gsinclair/whitestone/doc/whitestone.markdown

 ### Differences from Dfect (v2.1.0)

-If an error occurs while running an assertion's block, Attest considers it an ERROR only, whereas Dfect will report a FAIL in addition.
+If an error occurs while running an assertion's block, Whitestone considers it an ERROR only, whereas Dfect will report a FAIL in addition.

 Any error or failure will abort the current test (and any nested tests).
 It is fail-fast; Dfect continues to run assertions after an error or failure.

-Attest has removed the "trace" feature from Dfect (a hierarchical structure reporting on the result of each test, and containing logging statements from the **L** method).
+Whitestone has removed the "trace" feature from Dfect (a hierarchical structure reporting on the result of each test, and containing logging statements from the **L** method).
 Consequently:
-* Attest does not have the **L** method
+* Whitestone does not have the **L** method
-* Attest does not have the `report` method (it has `stats` instead)
+* Whitestone does not have the `report` method (it has `stats` instead)

-Attest does not offer to drop into a debugger or IRB at the point of failure.
-I prefer to use the `ruby-debug` gem and set breakpoints using `Attest.current_test`.
+Whitestone does not offer to drop into a debugger or IRB at the point of failure.
+I prefer to use the `ruby-debug` gem and set breakpoints using `Whitestone.current_test`.

-Attest does not show the value of variables in event of failure or error.
+Whitestone does not show the value of variables in event of failure or error.

-Attest does not provide emulation layers for other testing libraries.
+Whitestone does not provide emulation layers for other testing libraries.

-Attest does not allow you to provide a message to assertions.
-It is hoped that Attest's output provides all the information you need.
-The following code is legitimate in Dfect but not in Attest:
+Whitestone does not allow you to provide a message to assertions.
+It is hoped that Whitestone's output provides all the information you need.
+The following code is legitimate in Dfect but not in Whitestone:

 {% highlight ruby %}